ysennoun/iot-persisters/README.md

 So far, it includes console and elasticsearch.

+## How to run

+    mvn clean package -Dtests.security.manager=false

 ## How to use

 Add in your maven project the reference of the project from github :